- Using a mobile credit card reader is a great way for small businesses to make sales at events.

-2. Pick a device
+2. Pick a mobile device

 Before you pick up a mobile credit card reader, you'll need at least one compatible mobile device.
-But don't worry: There are options for virtually every mobile platform, including iOS, Android, BlackBerry and Windows Phone.
+But don't worry – there are options for virtually every mobile platform, including iOS, Android, BlackBerry and Windows Phone.

 One major benefit of modern credit card readers is that they work with the devices you already own.
 That means there's no need to carry around additional hardware, aside from the reader add-on itself.
-Most credit card readers attach to your device via the headphone jack or charger port, and are small enough to fit in your pocket.
+Most credit card readers attach to your device via the headphone jack or charger port and are small enough to fit in your pocket.

-If you'd prefer to process payments without a separate adapter, many services allow users to complete a transaction by manually entering credit card information into any Internet-connected phone.
+If you'd prefer to process payments without a separate adapter, many services allow users to complete a transaction by manually entering credit card information into any internet-connected phone.
 But for the sake of convenience, lower fees and privacy, most small businesses should spring for a card reader add-on.

-3. Pick a service
+3. Pick a credit card processing company

 Choosing the right service for your business is the most complicated part of the process.
 You'll have to include the startup costs, fees and compatibility in your business plan.